Table of Contents

 They named this breed after Chihuahua's state, Mexico, where they found many of these dogs.
 The breed’s lifespan is 14 to 16 years.

-Known as the smallest dog in the world, their size makes them good pets for urbanites.
+Known as the smallest dogs in the world, their size makes them good pets for urbanites.
 Chihuahuas can generally get all the exercise they need by running and playing in a small space.
 Short, slow walks will also keep them (and their owners) healthy.

 7. German Pinscher